BinyuHuang-nju/zab-tla/README.md

 # Zab-tla

 ## Overview
-This project is devoted to provide formal specification and verification using TLA+ for the Zookeeper Atomic Broadcast(Zab) consensus protocol proposed in *Junqueira F P, Reed B C, Serafini M. Zab: High-performance broadcast for primary-backup systems[C]//2011 IEEE/IFIP 41st International Conference on Dependable Systems & Networks (DSN).
+This project is devoted to providing formal specification and verification using TLA+ for the Zookeeper Atomic Broadcast(Zab) consensus protocol proposed in *Junqueira F P, Reed B C, Serafini M. Zab: High-performance broadcast for primary-backup systems[C]//2011 IEEE/IFIP 41st International Conference on Dependable Systems & Networks (DSN).
 IEEE, 2011: 245-256*.

 We have made a formal specification for Zab using TLA+ toolbox, and we have done a certain scale of model checking to verify the correctness of Zab.

 Due to the simplification of Zab algorithm description in the paper, some details in specification were modified and added.
-If you have any question, please point out.
+If you have any question, please let us know.

 You can find this document in chinese in [doc-in-chinsese](doc-in-chinese/README.md).